Far-Less: Biography

 North Carolina native Todd Turner immediately stepped in as the band's new drummer, and with the shifting dynamic of the band came a renewed creative energy which came to fruition with the group's third album A Toast to Bad Taste.
 In the middle of the recording process the group added keyboardist Elizabeth “Bitsy” Pina to its ranks.
-Tours in the United States and Canada followed, with the record being released in 2007—-again to critical acclaim—but with low sales.
+Tours in the United States and Canada followed, with the record being released in 2007—again to critical acclaim—but with low sales.
 Shortly thereafter, bassist Joseph Powers left the band and returned to school.
 Karsten and Turner soon followed in his footsteps.

 2008 proved to be a strenuous year for Far-Less, yet the band pushed on with the aid of long-time friends Brandon Hackler on guitar and Tyler Hill on drums.
 A national tour in the spring of 2008 resulted in the loss of Pina, but the band managed to finish the tour dates with help from Mike Schey (of The Format and The Honorary Title), Josh King (of House of Fools) and Robert Smith (of MAE and Tokyo).
 After a brief hiatus the band filled the empty bass slot with Brian Freeman, moved to Radford, Virginia and continued the writing process.
 The forthcoming Headache EP is the result, and was due to be released digitally by Tooth & Nail Records in the summer of 2009, but for unknown reasons the EP has yet to come out.

-Far-Less played its final show at the Greene Street Club in Greensboro, NC.
+Far-Less played its final show at the Greene Street Club in Greensboro, North Carolina.
 The band ended its career with a twenty-song set including songs from all past albums and EPs.
 The band had many special guests at the show, including Josh King of House of Fools, and were able to reassemble many of the past members to create a Far-Less "super group" with performances by Ray Felts, Joseph Powers, Todd Turner, and Mark Karsten, along with the final line-up of the band (Brandon Welch, Jordan Powers, Brandon Hackler, Tyler Joel Hill, and Brian Freeman).